Asma Jahangir: Public image

 and particularly after defending a 14-year-old Christian boy, Salamat Masih, accused of blasphemy and ultimately winning the case in 1995, a mob at the High Court smashed Jahangir's car, assaulted her and her driver, threatening her with death.
 Jahangir and her family have been attacked, taken hostage, had their home broken into and received death threats ever since, but she continued her battle for justice.

 When Jahangir undertook the case of Saima Sarwar in 1999, who was given shelter at Dastak after leaving her husband, wanting a divorce and later gunned down by her family in an act of honour killing, Jahangir received death threats for representing Saima in her divorce proceedings.
 In May 2005 Jahangir announced that she would hold a symbolic mixed-gender marathon in Lahore to raise awareness about violence against women.
 This was following the revelations of cases such as Mukhtar Mai.
 Tensions boiled over, as Islamist groups and supporters of the political Islamist alliance Muttahida Majlis-e-Amal (MMA) armed with firearms, batons and Molotov cocktails, violently opposed the race, and Jahangir received especially rough treatment from local police and intelligence agents, who began to strip off her clothes in public.
 Of this Jahangir said "A lot of people tried to cover my back because I could only feel it I could not see my back.
 When they were putting me on the police van, they assured that my photograph was taken while my back was bare.
 This was just to humiliate, this was simply just to humiliate me."
 A police officer told Jahangir that they had orders to be strict and to tear off the participant's clothes.
 In addition she along with other participants was also beaten.

 The character of Saamiya Siddiqui, a lawyer in the 2004 Indian film Veer-Zaara portrayed by Rani Mukherji, was based on Jehangir where she fights for the case of an Indian Air Force officer imprisoned on false charges in Pakistan.
 She had also appeared as an interviewee on an Indian television talk show Not a Nice Man to Know (1998), hosted by Khushwant Singh, on Star TV India.

 Author

 In addition to many publications, Jahangir wrote two books: Divine Sanction?
 The Hudood Ordinance (1988, 2003) and Children of a Lesser God: Child Prisoners of Pakistan (1992).
 She also wrote the article "Whither are We!", published in Dawn, on 2 October 2000.

 Death and legacy

-Jahangir suffered from a stroke leading to brain hemorrhage in Lahore on 11 February 2018 and later died in hospital.
+Jahangir suffered from cardiac arrest in Lahore on 11 February 2018 and later died in hospital.

+An international event titled the Asma Jahangir Conference is held in Lahore each organised by her law firm AGHS Legal Aid Cell.
+It is one of the largest human rights and law conference in South Asia and attracts lawmakers, members of the judiciary, civil society organisations and human rights activists from across the region.